Updated on August 1, 2023

 4. Blood Pressure Spike

 Anything that makes you strain can quickly and temporarily spike your blood pressure.
-Straining can potentially break a few capillaries in your eyes, leading to red spots.
+Straining can break capillaries in your eyes, leading to red spots.

 5. Contact Lens-Related Irritation